Banality of television news

 Collective Noun

 What is the collective noun for banality presenters?
-Is it a “glut of blanalisers” or a “nonsense of news readers”?
+Is it a “glut of banalisers” or a “nonsense of news readers”?

 The lack of informed, intelligent debate is mind-numbing regarding important issues.